katherholt/ipla/README.md

-# ipla
+# Ipla Studio
 A simple landing page for Ipla Studio.